JanaIbra/KSUWallet-Campus-Digital-Wallet-System/README.md

 - SQLite

 My Contribution:
-Developed the Sign Up Window.
+- Developed the Sign Up Window.
-Developed the Main Window.
+- Developed the Main Window.
-Integrated the user interface with the database.
+- Integrated the user interface with the database.
-Collaborated with the team to implement and test the application
+- Collaborated with the team to implement and test the application.